peterdurham/code-boost/content/blog/0apollo-server-setup/index.md

 };
 ```

-### Do u need pubsub?

 ### Back to GraphQL Playground

 Now that our database logic is setup, our queries and mutations will be interacting with **MongoDB**.
 Our game and games queries will be empty by default, but you can add a few games with the `addGame` query.
 Also try out the `game` and `games` queries once you've added them.
-This is the last stage to getting our Apollo server up and running.

 ## Deploy to Production (Heroku)